Devon Carlson Stuns In Red Mini Skirt & Leather Boots

-Devon Carlson flaunted her killer figure on Instagram in a hot photo update that saw her “all dressed up with nowhere to go.”
-The Wildflower Case co-creator dazzled her 860,000 fans with a series of three new photos.
+Devon Carlson flaunted her killer figure on Instagram in a hot photo update that saw her all “dressed up with nowhere to go.”
+The Wildflower Cases co-creator dazzled her 860,000 fans with a series of three new snapshots.

 Devon did not include a geotag that specified exactly where the trio of images was taken, but she posed near an elevator in each one.
 She seemed to be enjoying her time waiting to catch a ride and was all smiles for the occasion.
-Devon posed against a neutral wall, and light appeared to spill through and over her incredible figure.
+Devon posed against a neutral wall, and natural light spilled over her incredible figure.

 She opted to go casual for her look with a plain white t-shirt.
 The garment had capped sleeves that drew attention to her trim arms.
 Devon went braless under the top, and her chest was visible through the sheer shirt in each one of the photos.
 The shirt had a black graphic with a cat and bold black letters that were not fully visible.